9th8/up-to-date-real-world-haskell/19-error-handling.md

 Error handling is one of the most important---and overlooked---topics for programmers, regardless of the language used.
-In Haskell, you will find two major types of error handling employed: \"pure\" error handling and exceptions.
+In Haskell, you will find two major types of error handling employed: "pure" error handling and exceptions.

-When we speak of \"pure\" error handling, we are referring to algorithms that do not require anything from the `IO` monad.
-We can often implement error handling for them by simply using Haskell\'s expressive data type system to our advantage.
+When we speak of "pure" error handling, we are referring to algorithms that do not require anything from the `IO` monad.
+We can often implement error handling for them by simply using Haskell's expressive data type system to our advantage.
 Haskell also has an exception system.
 Due to the complexities of lazy evaluation, exceptions in Haskell can be thrown anywhere, but only caught within the `IO` monad.
-In this chapter, we\'ll consider both.
+In this chapter, we'll consider both.

 ## Error Handling with Data Types

-Let\'s begin our discussion of error handling with a very simple function.
-Let\'s say that we wish to perform division on a series of numbers.
+Let's begin our discussion of error handling with a very simple function.
+Let's say that we wish to perform division on a series of numbers.
 We have a constant numerator, but wish to vary the denominator.
 We might come up with a function like this: